Security > Safeguarding your data > Protecting your accounts and your identity

 - Check your Social Security Earnings and Benefits statement once each year to make sure that no one else is using your Social Security number for employment.

-Be suspicious about telephone calls where:
+Be suspicious about emails or telephone calls where:

 - The company has a name that is intended to sound like a government agency or a well-known company.